John Jude Palencar: Illustration career

-In 2008, Palencar was awarded the Spectrum Award for Grand Master, which is an annual award presented to an artist who has worked for at least twenty years at a consistently high level of quality and has left his or her mark on the field of contemporary science fiction, fantasy and horror artwork.
+In 2008, Palencar was awarded the Spectrum Award for Grand Master which is an annual award presented to an artist who has worked for at least twenty years at a consistently high level of quality and has left his or her mark on the field of contemporary science fiction, fantasy, and horror artwork.

-In 2012, Tor Books editor David Hartwell was passing by the Tor art department and noticed a painting by Palancar leaning against the wall, Hartwell asked art director Irene Gallo what the painting was for and was told that the work had no specific commission.
-Hartwell used the work to initiate The Palencar Project, in which five writers, L.E.
-Modesitt, Jr, Gene Wolf, Michael Swanwick, Gregory Benford and James Morrow all wrote short stories based on the painting.
+In 2012, Tor Books editor David Hartwell was passing by the Tor art department and noticed a painting by Palancar leaning against the wall.
+Hartwell asked art director Irene Gallo what the painting was for and was told that the work had no specific commission.
+Hartwell used the work to initiate The Palencar Project, in which five writers, L. E. Modesitt Jr., Gene Wolf, Michael Swanwick, Gregory Benford, and James Morrow all wrote short stories based on the painting.
 The same painting would later be used as the cover for The One-Eyed Man by L. E. Modesitt Jr.

 The George R.R.
-Martin 2019 A Song of Ice and Fire wall calendar would be illustrated by Palencar.
+Martin 2019 A Song of Ice and Fire wall calendar was illustrated by Palencar.

 Working process

-Initial ideas are sketched quickly, to provide an art director with a general idea of how a finished work might appear.
+Initial ideas are sketched quickly to provide an art director with a general idea of how a finished work might appear.
 Once an approval for an idea is in hand, the artist creates a detailed rendering in pencil with subtle shading on a plate finish board.
 The final Palencar paintings are executed in acrylic, but in a watercolor fashion, in which initial thin layers are laid down as a wash first.
 Multiple layers and subtle colors are then woven together and then the artists begins to introduce opaque and semi opaque washes.
-Working in this manner borrows technical approaches from oil, watercolor and egg tempera mediums.
+Working in this manner borrows technical approaches from oil, watercolor, and egg tempera mediums.

 Personal life

-Palencar lives in Medina Township, Ohio with his wife Lee who is an art teacher at Highland High School in Medina.
+Palencar lives in Medina County, Ohio with his wife Lee.
 The couple have two boys, Ian and Kit.
-Kit, also an artist teaches drawing and painting at the University of Akron.
+Kit, also an artist, teaches drawing and painting at the University of Akron.
 Palencar maintains a personal collection of skulls and articulated skeletons that serve as inspiration and reference for many paintings.